IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/isometric.md

 #### Training Sets

-Participants may use text-to-text training data available in the MuST-C v2 offline speech translation corpus (please refer to the [offline speech translation task](https://iwslt.org/2021/offline#allowed-training-data)).
+Participants may use text-to-text training data available in the MuST-C v1.2 offline speech translation corpus (please refer to the [offline speech translation task](https://iwslt.org/2021/offline#allowed-training-data) for more detail), or the dataset is available [here](https://ict.fbk.eu/must-c/).
 In addition participants can use the latest parallel data for each of the language pairs from [WMT](https://www.statmt.org/wmt21/) for their model training.
 Submission information should state what type and amount of data are used for model training.